 Location: Dropped by lizardmen wielding the Magma Blade at Volcano Manor.

-If you have ever seen an enemy use this weapon, it looks very fun to use.
+It looks fun if you have seen an enemy use this weapon.
 Yes, you can get the weapon from them.
 You just need to defeat them until they finally drop it.
-Having lava come out of the sword is a nice skill for this weapon and it actually deals insane amounts of damage if you can get the enemy stuck in it.
+Having lava out of the sword is a nice skill for this weapon, and it deals insane amounts of damage if you can get the enemy stuck in it.

-Most of these weapons on this list are special weapons so you can’t swap out the skills on them.
+Most of these weapons on this list are special, so you can’t swap out their skills.
 This is made easier by Somber Smithing Stones only needing 1 per level.
-Regular Smithing Stones actually take 12 per type of Stone and it can take a lot to fully upgrade them.
+Regular Smithing Stones takes 12 per type of Stone; upgrading them fully can take a lot.

 4. Nox Flowing Sword